 What does it cost to become a TimberNook Certified school?

 The initial investment is $10,000.
-This covers comprehensive on-line training, support from a local TimberNook Provider during observations, all materials, and copies of the book Balanced and Barefoot, and lunch/snacks daily for four teachers at your school.
+This covers comprehensive on-line training, support from a local TimberNook Provider during observations, all materials, and copies of the book Balanced and Barefoot.
 It also covers training at your location by a member of our core team for two additional days.
 More teachers can be trained for an additional cost.
-This initial investment also includes unlimited usage of the TimberNook curriculum during your first year of licensing at your school.
+The initial investment also includes unlimited usage of the TimberNook curriculum during your first year of certification.

 What happens if one of our teachers takes a new job or leaves our school?